pangpang-xuan/OPERA/README.md

 > 📝 **Note on Benchmarks:** Standard evaluation and benchmark code are excluded from this repository to maintain anonymity/repository hygiene.
 Please download and run them directly from the official respective repositories.

-> Data Availability: The complete, full-scale dataset will be fully open-sourced upon the acceptance of the paper.